-Activity Evidence that supports this approach Challenge number(s) addressed All SLT will have a teaching commitment.
-Data will be used to target the most We know that pupils need an effective teacher teaching them.
-We know that during one year, with a very effective teacher, pupils gain 40% more Lack of progress in reading due to the vulnerable pupils/cohorts.
-Additional staff have been appointed to allow for inschool, targeted intervention to increase progress and attainment.

-An EAL programme will be put into place to allow pupils struggling with English to access the work of their peers. in their learning then they would with a poorly performing teacher (Sutton Trust).
+Activity Evidence that supports this approach Challenge number(s) addressed All SLT will have a teaching We know that pupils need an effective teacher 1, 2, 3 commitment.
+Data will be teaching them.
+We know that during one year, used to target the most with a very effective teacher, pupils gain 40% vulnerable pupils/cohorts. more in their learning then they would with a poorly performing teacher (Sutton Trust).
 EEF research shows that poor whole class teaching has a disproportionate effect on children eligible for the Pupil Premium.
 As high cost practitioners the SLT must deliver quality teaching to all pupils assigned to them.